unurgunite/arfi/README.md

 > databases supported by Rails.

 > [!NOTE]
-> This project requires Ruby 3.1.0+, it has not yet been tested on other versions, however, at the time of writing,
+> This project requires Ruby 3.1.0+, in future updated 2.6+ Ruby versions will be supported.
-> backward compatibility was maintained wherever possible.

 ---